replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-installing-config.md

 ## Next Step

-After you install and configure Velero, you must configure an external storage destination.
-For more information, see [Storage Destinations](snapshots-storage-destinations).
+After you install and configure Velero, you must configure a storage destination.
+For more information, see [Configuring Storage Destinations](snapshots-storage-destinations).

 ## Additional Resources